sdr-enthusiasts/docker-rtlsdrairband/README.md

  --name rtlsdr-airband \
  -p 8000:8000 \
  -e RTLSDRAIRBAND_FREQS=123.9 \
- --device /dev/bus/usb/USB_BUS_NUMBER/USB_DEVICE_NUMBER:/dev/bus/usb/USB_BUS_NUMBER/USB_DEVICE_NUMBER \
+ --device /dev/bus/usb:/dev/bus/usb \
 fredclausen/rtlsdrairband
 ```

-You should obviously replace `RTLSDRAIRBAND_FREQS` with a frequency you wish to monitor and the /dev/bus/usb path to your RTLSDR dongle.
+You should obviously replace `RTLSDRAIRBAND_FREQS` with a frequency you wish to monitor.

 ## Up-and-Running with Docker Compose